 Department of Mathematics – University of Colorado Boulder

-These rules are current as of August 2014.
-They are subject to change by the Graduate Committee; students will be notified of any such changes.
+These rules are subject to change by the Graduate Committee; students will be notified of any such changes.
 Students may petition to the Graduate Committee for an exemption to any of these rules by making a request with the Graduate Assistant.
 All students must follow general Graduate School rules.
 The most relevant such rules are summarized here, but students are responsible for following all rules of the Graduate School.

 You can find a list of faculty research interests from here.